ds5110/git-intro/github-classroom.md

 # github classroom

 Directions for instructors to create a github-classroom assignment.

-## Classroom setup

-* TAs must have admin privileges in the organization associated with a classroom.
-* Students can be added all at once via the email associated with their github account.
+(See below for classroom setup.)

 ## Step 1: Create a template repo